Top cop fined after he puts career on the line for victims

 And nobody is immune to the uncompromising eye of the law, even a police officer who was trying to help those in need.

-For Agnes Water officer-in-charge Sergeant Jonathan David Edwards a matter of "misguided community-mindedness" resulted in a fine, and could potentially end his career.
+For Agnes Water officer-in-charge Sergeant Jonathan David Edwards a matter of "misguided community-mindedness" resulted in a fine, and could potentially impact his career.

 Yesterday, Edwards, 51, pleaded guilty in Bundaberg Magistrates Court to false assumption of authority to administer oath or take solemn declaration or affirmation or affidavit or any other act of a public nature.